Nid989/Circonomit_Hiring_Challenge/README.md

 **The cycle resolution challenge:**
 This was the most interesting technical problem.
 Most dependency systems just detect cycles and fail.
 But STK's business has legitimate feedback loops that need to converge on realistic values.
 I implemented iterative resolution using business logic - for example, if there's a pricing feedback loop, use seed values and iterate until the system stabilizes at market equilibrium.

+**The performance optimization challenge (Task 2):**
+After building Task 1, I realized the computational efficiency was the next major hurdle.
+STK managers need scenarios in seconds, not minutes.
+I designed a progressive approach: in-memory computation with intelligent caching, dependency-aware parallel processing, and business-relevant performance benchmarking.

 **What I learned about industrial modeling:**
 Working through STK's scenarios made me realize how much domain knowledge goes into these systems.
 Energy cost isn't just price × volume - there are efficiency factors, overhead allocations, capacity constraints.
 The technical challenge isn't just graph algorithms; it's encoding real business logic correctly.